itsStxn/itsStxn/README.md

 ### 💻 Full-stack Development

-I am a bachelor graduate with a deep passion for art and coding.
-I love how these two worlds allow us to express ourselves and bring our ideas to life.
+I’m a Bachelor’s graduate with a passion for both coding and art — two disciplines that let me create, express ideas, and bring concepts to life.

-I studied in a program called Data Science, Protection & Security.
-This comprehensive program primarily focuses on full stack development, data engineering, and cybersecurity.
+I studied Data Science, Protection & Security, a program that gave me a solid foundation in full-stack development, data engineering, and cybersecurity.
+This blend of technical depth and creative problem-solving drives how I approach every project I work on.

 ---